 Keep in mind that’s asking a lot, because the co-signer becomes responsible for making the payments if you don’t pay.
 It’s generally advised that people avoid co-signing loans for other people because of the risk involved.

-Lots of lenders offer secured credit cards to those who are new to the wonderful world of credit.
-They mandate a deposit to be used as collateral and typically have a credit limit of that amount.
+Lots of lenders offer secured credit cards to those who are new to credit.
+They mandate a deposit be used as collateral and typically have a credit limit of that amount.

-Some lenders refund the deposit and convert the card to an unsecured product after you have shown your ability to handle debt responsibly over an extended period of time.
+Some lenders refund your deposit and convert the card to an unsecured card after you show your ability to handle debt responsibly for a time.

-But before applying, inquire about the creditor’s reporting practices.
-If they do not report to the three major credit bureaus, account activity will have no bearing on your credit profile.
-Also, avoid those secured cards that have an array of fees, keep your outstanding balance under 20% of your credit limit, and always pay the bill on time.
+Before you apply though, ask about the creditor’s reporting practices.
+If they don’t report to all three major credit bureaus, account activity won’t have any effect on your credit profile.
+Also, avoid secured cards that have a lot of fees, keep your outstanding balance under 20% of your credit limit, and always pay the bill on time.